-- Test only one material at a time.
-Place the cheesecloth filter on a balance and add two scoops of dirt into the middle of the filter.
-Record this measurement in the "Before" box in the table below. - 2.
+- 1. Test only one material at a time.
+Place the cheesecloth flat on the desk or table.
+Add two scoops of dirt into the middle of the filter. - 2.
 Pick up both sides of each filter and hold it over a plate or piece of paper.
-Gently shake it for 5 to 10 seconds to allow the dirt to pass through the filter material.
-Replace the filter back on the balance and record the "after" mass measurement. - 3.
-Complete the "Change in Mass of Sample" box by subtracting the "after" measurement from the "before" measurement to show the amount of lunar dust that passes through each filter. - 4.
-Repeat steps 1-3 for the coffee filter and fabric samples and record the data in the table below.
+Gently shake it for 5 to 10 seconds to allow the dirt to pass through the filter material. - 3.
+Draw a picture in the correct box below to show how much dirt passed through each filter. - 4.
+Repeat steps 1-3 for the coffee filter and fabric and record the data in the table below.